 Always on: reduces frustration, boosts student performance

-Discover the power of an interconnected learning experience with the AI-powered study tool in MyLab, Mastering, and Pearson+.
+Discover the power of an interconnected learning experience with the AI-powered study tool in MyLab, Mastering, Revel and Pearson+.

-MyLab & Mastering
+Available in select MyLab & Mastering courses.

 . . . . . . . . . . . . . . . . . .